SichangHe/JSphere/execution.md

 - After gremlins injection:
     - All of the above, but may be for interactions.

-Observations when manually inspecting aggregated logs for YouTube:
+### Observations when manually inspecting aggregated logs for YouTube

+Details in `youtube_scripts_api_calls_overview.md`.

 - Strong indicators: popular APIs like `addEventListener` and `appendChild` strongly indicate specific spheres.
-- API pollution: getting and setting custom attributes on `window`, etc. are recorded, but they are not browser APIs.
-    `Function`s generally seem more useful because we can and do filter out user-defined ones.
+- API pollution: ~~getting and setting custom attributes on `window`, etc. are recorded, but they are not browser APIs.~~ `Function`s generally seem more useful because we can and do filter out user-defined ones.
+    - Largely dealt with by filtering by API names (alphanumeric or space, at least 3 characters for `this`, 2 characters for `attr`, at most 3 consecutive number).
-- Useless information: getting and setting from `window`, calling `Array`, etc. generally means nothing.
+- Useless information: ~~getting and setting from `window`, calling `Array`, etc. generally means nothing.
-    API types (function, get, etc.) also seem useless once we consider `this` and `attr`.
+    API types (function, get, etc.) also seem useless once we consider `this` and `attr`.~~
+    - Just track anchor APIs and pick Function over Get for anchor APIs.
 - Difficult scripts: some scripts only call a few APIs, so they are difficult to classify.

-- [x] Separate site load & interaction
-    - [x] Make single gremlins injection split each VV8 log into a part w/o interaction and a part w/ interaction: separate browser page for each load.
-    - [x] When aggregating record, split by gremlins injection in VV8 log.
-- [ ] Find anchor APIs, the most popular APIs overall and per script.
-- [ ] Figure out frontend interaction/ DOM element generation API classification

 Deferred:

 - Would like
+    - [ ] Clean up the APIs better.
     - [ ] Separate out the 5 trials.
     - [ ] Save space: compress logs.
     - [ ] Proper logging.